mikejsavage/pdb/README.md

 update-1-openssl-to-libsodium.lua`.
 Note that it also generates a new secret key.

-As of 21st Feb 2015, (commit `XXX`), pdb uses flatfiles instead of a database.
+As of 21st Feb 2015, (commit `2dd625b`), pdb uses flatfiles instead of a database.
 You need to run `lua update-2-db-to-flatfiles.lua` if you wish to use more recent versions of pdb.